AirtonLira/api-master-golang-products/readme.md

 1. API Restfull
 2. Gorm ORM to connect SQL Server
 3. Authentication with JWT
-4. Timeout to 5 seconds in context applicatino and httpserver
+4. Timeout to 5 seconds in context application and httpserver